 Last year, she said, the Wound Clinic had 44 walkers on its team and raised more than $11,000, the most of any participating team.
 This year, she hopes to have more than 50 walkers and to raise the most money again.

 However, she’ll face quite a challenge as the annual fundraiser, which had been just a walk, has been expanded to include cyclists and kayakers.

 The event has taken place for about 16 years and at several locations, including Forsyth Park and Oatland Island, said Suzanne Willis, the associate manager of the Diabetes Association’s Southeast Georgia and Coastal Carolina office.

 “We’re attracting a way bigger audience” for the enlarged event, said Willis.

 In recent years, the fundraiser has had about 1,500 participants and raised around $100,000.
 “This year,” Willis said, “we’re hoping for 2,000.”

 Williams, Kreissler and the other walkers will take in a scenic course along the Skidaway River in their 5K challenge.
-Cyclists can chose from 10-mile, 20-mile or 40-mile courses that will wind through Skidaway Island and The Landings, and the kayakers will enter the water at Butterbean Beach and then paddle 3 miles down the Skidaway River to the University of Georgia Marine Extension Service Aquarium.
+Cyclists can choose from 10-mile, 20-mile, or 40-mile routes that will wind through Skidaway Island and The Landings, and the kayakers will enter the water at Butterbean Beach and then paddle 3 miles down the Skidaway River to the University of Georgia Marine Extension Service Aquarium.